-The Skullcandy Indy Evo are quite stable.
+The Skullcandy Indy Evo are stable.
 As long as you find the correctly-sized ear tips and stability sleeves, they form a pretty tight seal that shouldn’t fall out of ears, even during moderately intense exercise.

-The Skullcandy Indy Evo offer deliver superb frequency response consistency.
+The Skullcandy Indy Evo deliver superb frequency response consistency.
 Once you find the right-sized ear tips and stability sleeves, sound reproduction should be consistent across separate reseats and listening sessions.

 These headphones have fantastic bass accuracy.
 It’s flat across the range and very well-reproduced, meaning that music should have plenty of punch and body without overwhelming delicate vocals or instrumentals.

 The Skullcandy Indy Evo provide impressively accurate mids.
 Vocals and lead instruments should be mostly absent from clutter.
 That said, an extended dip across the mid-mid and high-mid ranges nudges them toward the back of the mix and slightly dulls their finer edges.

 The treble accuracy of these in-ears is poor.
 It's very underemphasized, meaning that vocals and lead instruments are veiled, which hurts their comprehensibility.
 Sibilants like cymbals are also dull and lispy.